bprinty/Flask-Authorize/docs/overview.rst

         db.session.delete(article)
         return

-    @authorize.role('admin')
+    @authorize.has_role('admin')
     def get_admin_articles():
         pass

 Using the ``authorize`` extension object as a decorator will implicitly check the current user's access to each argument or keyword argument to the function.
-For example, if your method takes two `Article` objects and merges them into one, you can add permissions for both operations like so:
+For example, if your method takes two ``Article`` objects and merges them into one, you can add permissions for both operations like so:

 .. code-block:: python